Waveform Modelling for the Laser Interferometer Space Antenna: Modelling requirements from data analysis

 In practice, EMRI search will probably use semi-coherent filtering within stochastic algorithms, rather than template banks.
 Thus the estimates in \cite{Gair:2004iv} are very conservative, as stochastic searches are generally far more efficient than grid-based searches at the same number of template evaluations, even with a large multiplier (e.g., repeated runs) to ensure proper coverage of the parameter space.
 Note, however, that a potentially large number of additional templates will be required in the assessment of detection significance for each candidate source, although it remains unclear whether such an assessment will eventually be performed in the search or inference stage.

-The efficiency requirements for inference are more straightforward, in that the analysis algorithms will not differ too much from those used in \LVK parameter estimation.
+\edit{The efficiency requirements for inference are more straightforward, in that LISA analysis algorithms will be built on similar tools to those used in \LVK parameter estimation, like Markov Chain Monte Carlo (MCMC)~\cite[e.g.]{Littenberg:2023xpl, Strub:2024kbe, Katz:2024oqg}.
 An estimated $10^6$--$10^9$ templates will be required per source posterior distribution.
 If we want to produce a posterior in less than 10 days we need waveforms that can be produced in $\lesssim 1 \mathrm{ms}$.
-The estimated number of template evaluations per posterior also assumes that the prior regions for posterior sampling can be sufficiently localized to begin with; this is certainly possible in principle, but may require multiple search stages beforehand in a hierarchical approach.
+LISA will detect $\sim10^4$ sources, so parallelization resources are inherently considered in our scaling estimate considering each individual source posterior as a single parallelized process taking $\lesssim10$ days.
+The estimated number of template evaluations per posterior also assumes that the prior regions for posterior sampling can be sufficiently localized to begin with; this is certainly possible in principle, but may require multiple search stages beforehand in a hierarchical approach.}